 Blendtec also makes high-performance blenders that are comparable to Vitamix.
 I’ve used the Classic and Designer series blenders from them and they are wonderful as well.
 Here is an in-depth comparison between Vitamix and Blendtec blenders.

 Ninja is another brand that has become popular due to their lower price points.
 However, their 1000 and 1100 watt models (Ninja Professional) do not even come close to blending as well as Vitamix and Blendtec blenders.
-Ninja Ultima blenders have more power and better performance, but a much heftier price tag and a piddly 1-2-year warranty.
+The Ninja Ultima Blender has more power and better performance than the Ninja base models, but cost more and only come with a 1-2-year warranty.

 NutriBullet is another popular brand.
 I stuff mine in my carry-on bag when I fly (it freaks out the TSA every time, but they let me go with it).
-While excelling at portability, the NutriBullet is generally too small to make meal-replacement green smoothies, and it does not fully puree tough foods like kale, raw carrots and frozen strawberries.
-It does not have anywhere near a 7-year warranty.
+While excelling at portability, the NutriBullet is generally too small to make some of the larger meal-replacement green smoothies, and it does not fully puree tough foods like kale, raw carrots and frozen strawberries.
+The NutriBullet Pro 900 (900-watt) should perform a little better than the standard model since it has 300 more watts of power, but I have never used it.
+Both NutriBullet blenders come with a standard 1 year warranty.